Redbility/paper-carousel/README.md

 ### Description

-Polymer element for displaying a responsive carousel
+Polymer element for displaying a responsive carousel.

 ### Install

-First you need bower, [see their site](http://bower.io/) for details
+Bower is necessary to manage the element.
+[Have a look at their website](http://bower.io/) for more details.

 ```sh
 bower install --save Redbility/paper-carousel